 In what Harry could only describe as a totally bitching moment where time seemed to slow down with his every action, he cocked back his right arm, and with all the power his thin frame could provide, slugged the blonde haired boy right on the chin.

-'That was their salvation.'
+This was their salvation.

 Perhaps another case of salvation was needed for this misguided offender.
 He followed it up with a clumsy yet swift left jab to the boy's stomach.
-He stood up almost immediately to offer a final parting gift...
+He stood straight almost immediately to offer a final parting gift...